iwi/iwi.github.io/_drafts/xxxx-xx-xx--dealing_w_multiple_comparisons.md

 that we commonly face.
 The first one, summarised in the image below, is a comparison of intervals for the mean effect of a treatment in eight different schools using no correction, the Bonferroni correction and a multilevel model.
-It's obvious how much smaller is the variability of the estimates in the latter option, and that's because they're using the information from **all** the schools.
+It's obvious how much smaller the variability of the estimates in the latter option is, and that's because they're using the information from **all** the schools.

 ![gelman image](../images/multi-comparisons.png "Gelman, Hill & Yajima")